Paul Celan: Poetic style

-The death of his parents and the experience of the Shoah (The Holocaust) are defining forces in Celan's poetry and his use of language.
+The death of his parents and the trauma of the Holocaust are regarded by scholars as being defining forces in Celan's poetry and his use of language.
 In his Bremen Prize speech, Celan said of language after Auschwitz that:

 Celan also said: "There is nothing in the world for which a poet will give up writing, not even when he is a Jew and the language of his poems is German."